michalkmet/xp-orange-berlin-clock/NOTES.md

 - ✅ DONE UAT1.9: When I pass time '00:00:59', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ✅ DONE UAT1.10: When I pass time '00:00:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'

-- 🚧 IN PROGRESS Story2: 1-minute row
+- ✅ DONE Story2: 1-minute row
 As a user, I want to see the lights in minutes row

 - ✅ DONE UAT2.1: When I pass time '00:01:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nY000'